tycho-mertens/OldBedFixWithRemote/README.md

 Hardware used:
 - Arduino Nano 33 IoT
 - A relay module with 4 channels
-- And other small parts, like wires etc
   </br><img src="https://raw.githubusercontent.com/tycho-mertens/OldBedFixWithRemote/main/Hardware%20Diagram.jpg" width="500em"/>

 ## Software side of things
-We use an Arduino, that is connected to the local Wi-Fi (using 2.4GHz), to control the bed.
+I use an Arduino, that is connected to the local Wi-Fi (using 2.4GHz), to control the bed.
 To be able to control the Arduino, remotely, I decided to make a simple Android app that talks to the Arduino through Telnet.
 I chose Telnet because it had the fastest response times compared to other techonologies, in the test conditions.
 </br><img src="https://raw.githubusercontent.com/tycho-mertens/OldBedFixWithRemote/main/Software_Diagram.png" width="500em"/>